TareqK/Compiler-Construction-Course/Notes/syntaxAnalysis.markdown

 All LL(1) grammars are a subset of SLR grammars.

-All LR parsers contains :
+All LR parses contains :

 1. A parsing table.